imdeepmind/hocrox/README.md

 # Introduction

 Hocrox is an image preprocessing and augmentation library.
 It provides a [Keras](https://keras.io/) like simple interface to make preprocessing and augmentation pipelines.
 Hocrox internally uses [OpenCV](https://opencv.org/) to perform the operations on images.
-OpenCV is one of the most popular for Computer Vision.
+OpenCV is one of the most popular for Computer Vision library.

 Here are some of the highlights of Hocrox: